iyzg/notebooks/_src/books.md

 - **On Not Being Someone Else** Andrew H. Miller
 - **Only Revolutions** Mark Z. Danielewski
 - **Order without Design** Alain Bertaud
+- **Perfectly Reasonable Deviations from the Beaten Track** Richard Feynman
 - **Plagues upon the Earth** Kyle Harper
 - **Reality Is Not What It Seems** Carlo Rovelli
 - **Robustness and Evolvability in Living Systems** Andreas Wagner